-But in a thoughtful essay from earlier this year, writer Abby Minor examines the limits of this language, arguing that it fails to capture a vision of collective bodily freedom.
-In “Beyond Choice,” Minor encourages us to stop applying individualist logic to pregnancy.
-“This reenacts mainstream white feminism’s most egregious error,” she writes, “the belief that liberalism, with its attendant concepts of privacy and choice, can simply be extended from the board room to the picking fields to the uterus.”
+Such a shift in political strategy requires us to abandon the discourse of individual liberty embodied in slogans like “my body, my choice.”
+In a thoughtful essay from last year, Abby Minor writes that individualistic logic “reenacts mainstream white feminism’s most egregious error: the belief that liberalism, with its attendant concepts of privacy and choice, can simply be extended from the board room to the picking fields to the uterus.”
 Instead, we should not call solely for choice when it comes to our bodies, but equality.
-Only then can we move from reproductive rights to reproductive justice, and consider the distribution of resources, the social body and its obligations.
-Can we make that leap?
-Three books that Minor reviews already have, but the unlearning is difficult and deep.

-Alongside more recent essays on abortion during COVID-19, the archival pieces below reflect on abortion’s troubled past and increasingly uncertain future—dissecting the morality and the medicine, comparing the U.S. context to that of other countries and religions, and exposing its role in the broader politics of reproduction, gender, and inequality.
-Lastly, essays from Rachel Rebouché and Mary Ziegler consider the Supreme Court’s decision in last summer’s June Medical Services v.
-Russo, and whether fights over Roe v.
-Wade might give way to battles for reproductive justice and access.
+Alongside more recent essays on abortion during COVID-19, the archival pieces below reflect on abortion’s troubled past and increasingly uncertain future—dissecting the morality and the medicine, comparing the role of abortion in different national and religious contexts, and exposing its place in the broader politics of reproduction, gender, and inequality.

-In an archival 1996 essay, obstetrician Maureen Paul gives us a glimpse of what might be in store if it gets repealed.
+Finally, in an archival essay from 1996, obstetrician Maureen Paul gives us a glimpse of what might be in store now that Roe has been repealed.
 “Life before Roe.
 I was a teenager back then, pregnant and desperate,” she writes.
 “Too terrified to make the midnight trip to the back alley with a password and hundreds of dollars.”
-But it is also a story of resistance, Paul argues, and provides lessons for the fight that might await us—as well as pointing to Roe’s weaknesses, and where current pro-choice activists might be able to improve upon its legacy.
+But rather than a story of failure, Paul gives us a story of resistance that provides lessons for the fight that awaits us.